CamCove-Crichton/Whiskey-d_Away/README.md

 - I added in the template for the about us page, and within the content of the page I was thinking about my SEO and having meaningful content to assist with improving my sites ranking with SEO standards
 - I then began adding in template names to extend from the title tag, and then worked on adding in the meta tags for the site description and the keywords for search results from search engines
 - I then created a sitemap for my site, and added it to my project, and then added in a robots.txt file with the assistance from Code Institutes, Boutique Ado walkthrough project
+- I created a facebook business page, but I did not include it in my footer link for the social links as I am aware it could be removed by facebook and did not want to have a page link leading to nowhere.
+I have included screen grabs of the business page created and just in case it is not removed, I have put a link to the page at the bottom with my credits
+- Moving on, I implemented a newsletter signup using Mailchimp, and added it into the footer of my site, so users can signup to the newsletter when from every page

 ### Future Developments